DushyanthJyothi/bash-logger/README.md

 # bash-logger

 log4j style bash logger

 Utility script to print log4j style messages for logging INFO, DEBUG, TRACE, WARN, ERROR, FATAL

-Logs to STDOUT or specific file provided

 # Usage
-In your bash script add:
+In your bash script (e.g. test.sh)

+add:

 source ./logger.sh

-use one of the functions to log a message:
+then use one of the functions to log a message:

 __log "This is DEFAULT log message"